 Although it’s not specifically mentioned in my discharge papers, it seems pretty clear to me that the alarm the hospital showed when they got my blood tests back just before I was admitted was because I probably had sepsis due to the pulmonary embolism.

 (After I’m discharged, I go to stay with my parents for a week or so, to convalesce.
-During that time, various family members visit me, including an aunt who for many years was a nurse, and whose opinion is often unwanted, but on this occasion is gratefully received.
-She reads my discharge papers, and mentions that it was a pumonary embolism that killed my grandmother.
+During that time, various family members visit me, including an aunt who for many years was a nurse, and whose opinion is gratefully received.
+She reads my discharge papers, and mentions that it was a pulmonary embolism that killed my grandmother.
 Later, she sends me a message where she mentions me having had a “near-death experience.”
 I show it to my mother, and flippantly comment that she’s exaggerating things a tad.
 “No,” says my mother, “I don’t think you realise how serious things were.”
 Having done the research, I get it now.)

 No clever song for this bit, so you can let it sink in just as I did.